Allison-H-H/qr-code-component/README.md

 ## My process

 As my first solo project, I started by looking at the desgin in Photoshop.
 I then mapped out my first iteration of the HTML and started to add my stylings in CSS.
 I ran into issues with the styling and did some Googling and reviewing of previous projects to help resolve the issue.
-I finalized the mobile design and then customized the tablet and desktop designs.
+I finalized the mobile design and made it responsive.

 ### Built with